 - Craft breweries employed almost 129,000 people in 2016, which was 7,000 more than in 2015.

 4. Brewers can work in a wide range of geographic areas.

 Brewing school training can prepare you to start your own beer-making operation or find work in breweries all over the country.
 As of March 2015, California had more breweries than any other state, while Colorado had the highest concentration of brewery jobs (followed by Montana).3 And there has been strong growth in the Southern states of Virginia, North Carolina, Florida, and Texas, each of which saw an increase of more than 35 breweries in 2016.2

 Take the First Step

-Request additional details from a brewing school featured above.
-Or discover other kinds of culinary schools near you by entering your zip code into the search tool below!
+Request additional details and discover other kinds of culinary schools near you by entering your zip code into the search tool below!

 2 Brewers Association, "Steady Growth for Small and Independent Brewers", website last visited on August 3, 2017.